Pearl Kendrick

 Pearl Louella Kendrick (August 24, 1890 – October 8, 1980) was an American bacteriologist known for co-developing the first successful whooping cough vaccine alongside fellow Michigan Department of Public Health scientist Grace Eldering and chemist Loney Gordon in the 1930s.
 In the decades after the initial pertussis vaccine rollout, Kendrick contributed to the promotion of international vaccine standards in Latin America and the Soviet Union.
-Kendrick and her colleagues also developed a 3-in-1 shot for diphtheria, pertussis, and tetanus called the DTP vaccine which was initially released in 1948.
+Kendrick and her colleagues also developed a 3-in-1 shot for diphtheria, pertussis, and tetanus (also called the DTP vaccine), which was initially released in 1948.

 Early life and education

-Pearl Louella Kendrick was born on August 24, 1890 in Wheaton, Illinois, US.
-She graduated from high school in 1908 and attended Greenville College for a year before transferring to Syracuse University.
+Pearl Louella Kendrick was born on August 24, 1890, in Wheaton, Illinois to Ella and Milton Kendrick.
+Kendrick would then suffer from whooping cough at the age of three.
+She graduated high school in 1908 and attended Greenville College for a year before transferring to Syracuse University.
 In 1914, she received her B.S. in Zoology from Syracuse.
+Kendrick worked as a teacher in upstate New York, but continued her scientific education by studying bacteriology with Hans Zinsser at Columbia University in 1917.
 Kendrick graduated from Johns Hopkins University in 1932 while simultaneously working at the Michigan Department of Public Health as an associate director and chief.

-Research

-After moving to Michigan for work and graduating from Johns Hopkins, Kendrick began to research whooping cough (pertussis) to try to solve the growing issue of the contagious disease.
-Based on the statistical data of the time, the disease killed an average of 6,000 people in the United States per year, with the majority (95%) being children.When she moved to Grand Rapids, Michigan, Kendrick worked at the Western Michigan Branch Laboratory of the Michigan Department of Health.
-It was there that she met Grace Eldering, a fellow scientist at the Department who also had an interest in developing a pertussis vaccine.